Wrinkling and Haefliger structures: Wrinkling h-principles for R -microbundles

+In this section we generalize \cref{thm:wrinklingMicro} by starting with a formal $\SR$-microbundle, instead of a formal solution.
+In particular we also allow for the relation $\SR\subset J^r\Psi$ to be of a different dimension $n$ than the dimension $m$ of the manifold $M$.

-We show: \begin{proposition} Every $\GammaR^f$-microbundle over a manifold $M$ of dimension $\dim(M) \leq n$ is homotopic to a $\GammaR$-microbundle. \end{proposition} \begin{proof} It is known, due to work of Haefliger \cite{Haef2} on the connectivity of $\Gamma$, that, under our dimensional assumptions, our starting $\GammaR^f$-microbundle $(E,F)$ admits a flat connection (i.e. a foliation $\SF$ transverse to the fibres).
-However, compared to the proof of Theorem \ref{thm:wrinklingMicro}, the difference now is that $\SF$ need not be regular.
-It was transversality with respect to the zero section that allowed to us to apply our wrinkling Theorem \ref{thm:wrinklingEtale}.
+We recall that a formal $\SR$-microbundle $(E,F)$ does not come with a foliation $\SF$.
+However, due to work of Haefliger \cite{Haef2} on the connectivity of the map $B\Gamma \to B \GL(n)$, we know that the formal $\SR$-microbundle $(E,F)$ admits a foliation $\SF$ transverse to the fibers of $E$ with $\corank(\SF)=\rank(E)$, as long as $\dim(M) \leq n$.
+Compared to the proof of \cref{thm:wrinklingMicro}, the difference now is that $F$ does not need to be invariant under the holonomy of $\SF$, and that $(E \to M,\SF)$ need not be regular.
+It was, however, transversality with respect to the zero section that allowed us to apply our wrinkling from \cref{thm:wrinklingEtale}.
+Hence the first step of the proof below will be to achieve transversality.
+After that we argue again per simplex, using \cref{thm:wrinklingEtale} for the top dimensional simplices.

-However, we can achieve transversality via Thurston's jiggling.
-As explained in the proof of Lemma~\ref{lem:technicalJiggling}, jiggling produces a piecewise smooth section $s: M \rightarrow E$ that is now simplexwise transverse to $\SF$.
-We can then proceed as in the proof of Proposition \ref{prop:connectivityEtale}.
-Inductively on the dimension of the simplices, we thicken each given simplex to a small disc still transverse to $\SF$.
-If the simplex is not top-dimensional, we can apply holonomic approximation to deform the formal datum $F$ to a genuine $\SR$-transverse structure.
-This is done relatively to smaller simplices and leaves the foliation itself untouched.

-If the simplex is top-dimensional, we apply Theorem \ref{thm:wrinklingMicro}, introducing additional wrinkles along the top-cells.
-To conclude, we smooth out $s$.
-This will reintroduce all the singularities that $M$ had with respect to the foliation when we began. \end{proof}

-We will also need a relative version: \begin{corollary} Let $(E,F)$ be $\GammaR^f$-microbundle on $M$.
-Assume that there is a closed $M' \subset M$ with a neighbourhood $U$ such that $(E,F)|_U$ lifts to a $\GammaR$-microbundle.
-Then $(E,F)$ is homotopic to a $\GammaR$-microbundle relative to $M'$. \end{corollary} \begin{proof} In the proof of Proposition \ref{prop:HaefligerNonTangential}, triangulate relative to a neighbourhood $V \subset U$ of $M$, leaving the structure there untouched. \end{proof}

-Note that these statements imply: \begin{corollary} Let $M$ be a manifold of dimension $m\leq n$.
-The scanning map